This story was first published in KCUR's Adventure newsletter. You can sign up to receive stories like this in your inbox every Tuesday.

 Prices are usually segmented into small, medium, and large dishes, similar to rotary sushi’s color-coded pricing tier system.
 However, most dim sum carts halted during the pandemic and have yet to return.

-Now, Bo Lings is the only place in the metro where you can enjoy that push-cart dim sum experience.
+While Bo Lings no longer offers the push-cart dim sum experience, you can still order from a wide range of dishes a la carte.
 Their steamed BBQ pork buns and their shrimp and chive dumplings (in a sticky rice flour wrapper) are some of the best dumplings in the entire city, according to KCUR’s Up To Date.

-Other must-try items include beef tripe, chicken feet and, if you’re lucky, curry baby squids.
+Other must-try items include beef tripe, chicken feet and stuffed Chinese eggplant with shrimp.
 For desserts, the rich mango pudding and refreshing almond tofu are two of the most popular items.

-Bo Ling’s iconic dim sum is available at two of their locations in Kansas City: the Plaza restaurant on 47th & Jefferson and the Overland Park restaurant on 89th and Metcalf.
+Bo Ling’s iconic dim sum is available at two of their locations in Kansas City: the Plaza restaurant on 47th & Jefferson (which is under new ownership and renamed Heritage Asian American Cuisine) and the Overland Park restaurant on 89th and Metcalf.

-There, the dim sum service is brunch occurrence, with the carts running from 11 a.m. to 3 p.m.
-Both locations also have a rotating daily a-la-carte dim sum menu.
+Dim sum is mostly a brunch occurrence, running from 11 a.m. to 3 p.m., but both locations also have a rotating daily a-la-carte dim sum menu.

 Kin Lin